 Respondents commented on the three proposed best practice template letters (Stage 1 Letter A, Stage 1 Letter B and Stage 2 Letter) proposed.
 The Working Group agreed to re-draft the template letters based on the feedback provided by the respondents to question 6.

 One respondent had concerns with stipulating the 2 digit MPAN prefix on a DNO specific basis as the connection to a customer’s premises be to a different network and could be part of the issue being investigated.
-The respondent asked the working group to debate the issue and it was happy to do so.
+The respondent asked the Working Group to debate the issue and it was happy to do so.
 DNOs will obviously need to check that the premises of the occupier/unregistered customer that it is writing to is connected to its network and not to, for example, an IDNO network.
 The Working Group noted that once the DNO has properly determined that the customer is connected to its network then there should be no concerns with a correct MPAN being issued.
 With the Working Group having reached the decision that the letter templates will be optional it will be for Distributor Parties to manage the detail of their communications.
 Another respondent advised that its experience showed that it was useful to provide text such as “Urgent action required” either within the window of the letter or on the envelope.
 The Working Group agreed to include some proposed wording in the window of the letter templates.

 Another respondent noted that both template letter A and B had separate advantages as letter A provided a response form and letter B set out a clear step by step process for the customer to follow.
 The Working Group agreed to draft a third letter which will be a hybrid of Letter A and Letter B.

 Another respondent noted that customers should be advised that they would face the costs for reconnecting supplies following disconnection.
-This would hopefully encourage consumers to seek a contract with their chosen supplier.
+This would hopefully encourage customers to seek a contract with their chosen supplier.

 A respondent also highlighted that safeguards would be required for vulnerable individuals who cannot read or understand the proposed optional letters.
 This is acknowledged and clause 10 of the proposed new Schedule provides for vulnerable customers including… ‘The Parties shall take reasonable steps to ascertain who in the household might be a Vulnerable Customer, and make a judgement regarding the action that needs to be taken in the light of this information.’